ezeoleaf/awesome-golang-repositories/README.md

 [comcast](https://github.com/tylertreat/comcast): Simulating shitty network connections so you can build better systems.
 [jsonrpc](https://github.com/osamingo/jsonrpc): The jsonrpc package helps implement of JSON-RPC 2.0
 [goss](https://github.com/aelsabbahy/goss): Quick and Easy server testing/validation
 [gogradle](https://github.com/gogradle/gogradle): A Gradle Plugin Providing Full Support for Go
+[goreplay](https://github.com/buger/goreplay): GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
+It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.